 John W Stokes.
 ISBN 0 908629 52 4

 How did Bell Radio-Tv Corp come to an end?

 In 1980 Bell Radio-Tv Corp closed down.
 Employees were given almost no notice and there were demonstrations in the street calling for a fair deal.

-By this time the Dominion Road facility was just a service centre while the Admin office, manufacturing and warehouse had moved to a plant at Otahuhu.
+By this time the Dominion Road facility was just a service centre while the administration, manufacturing and warehouse had moved to a plant at Otahuhu.

 The premises in Dominion Road were sold.

 What led up to this sad end?